Jennifer Cappalonga, M.Ed., President

 Morgan Bulson, MS, National Board Certified Teacher

 Morgan is a special education teacher with over 10 years of experience working in public and charter schools both in New York City, and in Oregon.
-Morgan became more interested in dyslexia when she encountered bright students through her work that weren’t able to read and write at a rate that matched their intelligence.
+Morgan became interested in dyslexia when she encountered bright students through her work that weren’t able to read and write at a rate that matched their intelligence.
 With little training about dyslexia in her formal education, she began to seek out information and resources on her own.
 Morgan is passionate about working with kids and families with dyslexia, and helping to foster productive discourse between families and schools.
+Morgan is the co-chair of the Decoding Dyslexia Ambassadors Program